hawkthorne/hawkthorne-journey/README.md

     OR

-    i) navigate to "Control Panel > System"
+    a) navigate to "Control Panel > System"

-    ii) click "Advanced system settings"
+    b) click "Advanced system settings"

-    iii) in the "Advanced" tab click the "Environment Variables" button
+    c) in the "Advanced" tab click the "Environment Variables" button

-    iv) add the following to the path ";C:\Program Files\LOVE"
+    d) add the following to the path ";C:\Program Files\LOVE"

+3. Download the tmx converter:

-    b) download and unzip the tmx2lua file for your system
+    a) download and unzip the tmx2lua file for your system

     32 bit: https://github.com/downloads/kyleconroy/tmx2lua/tmx2lua.windows32.zip